IngridMorstrad/IngridMorstrad.github.io/activities/_posts/2017-01-30-a-guide-to-finances.markdown

 ## <a name="NRI">NRI</a>
 As banks in India offer a high interest rate (earlier around 10%, currently they offer around 8%) on fixed deposits (FDs), investing in India may seem an incredibly tempting option compared to the low US savings rates (around 1%).
 However, the Rupee has been falling steadily compared to the dollar.
 Five years ago, in 2012, 1 USD would get you around 53 INR.
 In 2017, you'd get around 68 INR for a dollar.
 Doing the math, that means if you invested the equivalent of 1000$ in both places, assuming a conservative 5.5% annual return for the S&P 500 investment in the US, you would end up with 1307$ in the US and only 1255$ if you had invested in an FD in India.
 When you adjust for the lower FD rates and the exchange fees, it makes more sense (to me) to invest in the US.

+## Where do I learn more?
+(Alternative title: How did you learn this?)
+Having an interest: 20%.
+Having friends who like talking about this: 30%.
+Reading reddit's [personal finance](http://www.reddit.com/r/personalfinance) and [investing](http://www.reddit.com/r/investing) subreddits: 15%.
+Realizing [Warren Buffett](https://www.youtube.com/watch?v=ldPh0_zEykU) has more personality and money than you'll ever have: [percentage-less](https://www.youtube.com/watch?v=GofscoXnpDw).

 ## <a name="end">I don't want to read all this</a>
 Long story short, keep 6-9 months of expenses in an emergency fund, contribute enough to your 401(k) to get your employer's match and (if you're below 35) put the rest in a fund that tracks the S&P 500 or tracks the stock market.